 KKB means “Kanyang kanyang bayad” which is just the Filipino word for “split bill / dutch treat”.
 So taking from the definition, we can glean that this can be used for asking payment from your companions when you have paid for something as a group.

 Here is a bit of background information regarding Receive Money — Receive Money is used for asking a certain amount from the sender.
-Typical use is for children asking for allowance from their parents, or a lender asking for the repayment of a loan from a borrower.
+Typical use is for children asking for an allowance from their parents, or a lender asking for the repayment of a loan from a borrower.

-The difference from Send Money is you just need set it in the app, and the app will be the one who will do the heavy lifting of reminding the sender since he will just need to confirm the request.
+The difference from Send Money is you just need to set it in the app, and the app will be the one that will do the heavy lifting of reminding the sender since he will just need to confirm the request.
 KKB is similar to Receive Money but made easier for multiple people.